lief-project/LIEF/README.md

   * **Modify**: LIEF enables to modify some parts of these formats
   * **Abstract**: Three formats have common features like sections, symbols, entry point...
 LIEF factors them.
   * **API**: LIEF can be used in C, C++ and Python

+## Downloads / Install

+Pre-built packages are automatically generated and uploaded by continuous integration services.

+Latest version can be downloaded in [Release](https://github.com/lief-project/LIEF/releases) section.

 ## Getting started